ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 👉 Follow the exit guide [here](docs/int/quickstart/quickstart-exit.md)

-## Updating DVT stack
+## Updating DV stack

-It is highly recommended to upgrade your DVT stack from time to time.
+It is highly recommended to upgrade your DV stack from time to time.
 This ensures that your node is secure, performant, up-to-date and you don't miss important hard forks.
 To do this, follow these steps:
 ```
 # Change to the node directory